-For Office 365, you need to specify the server and your credentials.
-Your username will be your Office 365 email address and the password will be your email password.
+For Microsoft 365, you need to specify the server and your credentials.
+Your username will be your Microsoft 365 email address and the password will be your email password.

 When using Gmail, you need only the username and password of the Gmail account you would like to use.

 If you are not using one of the above providers, select the "Generic SMTP/POP3" option.
 Contact your service provider for the values to input into these fields.